Fostering for Adoption, Concurrent Planning and Temporary Approval as Foster Carers of Approved Prospective Adopters

 5. Temporary Approval as Foster Carers of Approved Prospective Adopters

 Approved prospective adopters can be given temporary approval as foster carers under 25A of the Care Planning, Placement and Case Review (England) Regulations 2010.
-There is a specific Frameworki episode that deals with this regulation.
+This temporary foster carer approval process can be carried out at the same time as the adopter approval process.

 This temporary approval can be given for a named Looked After child, where the local authority consider that this is in the child's best interests.